In Defense of Tribalism

 We need groups, we love groups, and we develop our virtues in groups, even though those groups necessarily exclude nonmembers.
 If you destroy all groups and dissolve all internal structure, you destroy your moral capital.
 (Jonathan Haidt, The Righteous Mind, p.
 359)

-To cooperate on intertribal and international levels, we must indeed be able to look beyond our tribal horizon, to exert compassion, and to apply the impartial moral principle of utilitarianism.
-Yet this does not imply that we must cease all parochially empathetic cooperation on the tribal level.
-And what when different levels conflict?
-Then let us evaluate the complex trade-off between tribal belonging and universal openness in a direct-democratic manner.2
+To cooperate on intertribal and international levels, we must indeed be able to look beyond our tribal horizon by applying the impartial moral principle of utilitarianism.
+This, however, does not imply that we must cease all parochially empathetic cooperation on the tribal level, although it will often be difficult to rationally evaluate the trade-off between tribal belonging and universal openness.